bdoghomieg123/cmd-browser-for-reddit/README.md

 Anyways, I will run through all the lines of Main.py that you can edit to tailor to your browsing habits.

-- Line 12: Subreddit switcher
+- Line 12: Subreddit
   - Want to only browse a certain subreddit?
 Where it says "all", switch that to the one subreddit that you want to browse.
 Please note that you can only browse one sub at a time if you change this.

-- Line 15: sort
+- Line 15: Post Sort
   - You can change what posts you see.
 Hot, Top, New, controversial, or whatever the other options are.
 Where it says "new", just change that to whatever you're trying to see.

 - Lines 16-23: subreddit exclusion.